-- distinguish texts according to style, starting from a standard which considers the different variations of the language itself;
+- distinguish content according to style, starting from a standard which considers the different variations of the language itself;

 - or decide upon which variety of a specific country to use based on what is essential for the client.

 - By using this option, all the countries that have this same language can understand written content without any problems, even if the variation is different.

 b.
 Each country that is using the language.
 The specific country takes precedence in this case, and we’ll use the local variety.

 This situation implies content creation for each country and, even if individual countries use the same language, the content of each of them will be different because their cultures have differences.

 → The most effective option is the first one, in order to keep things straightforward: using the standard version, which integrates the different variations of each language.

 ⤷ Because the other two imply: